statisticsnorway/cra-template-dapla-react-app/README.md

 # cra-template-dapla-react-app

 This little template can be used as a cra-template when creating new React Applications.
-Basing a new project on a cra-template can be quite powerful and lets you skip the boring part of first time setup.
-Following the official documentation on [templates for React](https://create-react-app.dev/docs/custom-templates/), this template offers a good start for any React application built for Statistics Norway Dataplatform (Dapla).
+Basing a new project on a cra-template can be quite powerful and lets you skip the boring part of a new project setup.
+Following the official documentation on [templates for React](https://create-react-app.dev/docs/custom-templates), this template offers a good start for any React application built for Statistics Norway Dataplatform (Dapla).

 ## How to set it up